 1. A company should pursue a transparent and effective information policy using both traditional methods and modern technologies and latest communication tools ensuring fast, secure and effective access to information.
-Using such methods to the broadest extent possible, a company should in particular: - maintain a company website whose scope and method of presentation should be based on the model investor relations service available http://naszmodel.gpw.pl/; - ensure adequate communication with investors and analysts, and use to this purpose also modern methods of Internet communication: - enable on-line broadcasts of General Meetings over the Internet, record General Meetings, and publish the recordings on the company website.
+Using such methods to the broadest extent possible, a company should in particular: - maintain a company website whose scope and method of presentation should be based on the model investor relations service available at http://naszmodel.gpw.pl/; - ensure adequate communication with investors and analysts, and use to this purpose also modern methods of Internet communication; - enable on-line broadcasts of General Meetings over the Internet, record General Meetings, and publish the recordings on the company website.

-Complies with the reservation that the Articles of Association of the Company provide that all the meetings take place in Luxembourg, in the place specified in the convening note and the Company has not implemented the technology enabling online broadcasting.
+Complies with the reservation that the Articles of Association of the Company provide that all the meetings take place in Luxembourg, in the place specified in the convening notice and the Company has not implemented the technology enabling on-line broadcasting.
 At the same time the Company supports its shareholders to exercise their voting rights by authorizing the proxies.

 5. A company should have a remuneration policy and rules of defining the policy.
 The remuneration policy should in particular determine the form, structure, and level of remuneration of members of supervisory and management bodies.
-Commission Recommendation of 14 December 2004 fostering an appropriate regime for the remuneration of listed companies (2004/913/EC) directors of of 30 April Commission Recommendation 2009 complementing that Recommendation (2009/385/EC) should apply in defining the remuneration policy for members of supervisory and management bodies of the company.
+Commission Recommendation of 14 December 2004 fostering an appropriate regime for the remuneration of directors of listed companies (2004/913/EC) Commission Recommendation of 30 April 2009 Recommendation (2009/385/EC) complementing that should apply in defining the remuneration policy for members of supervisory and management bodies of the company.

-Currently the Company does not have a remuneration policy adopted, the need to Remuneration committee create assessed annually.
+Currently the Company does not have a remuneration policy adopted; the need to create Remuneration committee is assessed annually.